The purpose of this guideline is to provide guidance about blood glucose monitoring at Great Ormond Street Hospital (GOSH).

 Rationale 44: To promote involvement and enable partnership in care.

-Rationale 45: To minimise the risk of cross infection.
+Rationale 45: To avoid damaging the device.

 Rationale 46: To adhere to manufacturer’s instructions.